 The above fees includes VAT amounting to Kshs 488,920.

-The Bank shall not pay for Software costs and Professional Services.
+The Bank shall not pay for minor Change Requests, Software costs and Professional Services.
+Minor Change Requests refers to those requiring an effort of less than 14 man days.

-The Vendor shall provide Training Free of charge to
+Inteligen Infosys shall provide Training Free of charge to the Bank’s nominated staff members.

+The Bank shall be entitled to free upgrades every eighteen (18) months.

 Terms of Payment